someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-aws-ebs-volumes.md

 ## Prerequisites

-This guide assumes that you have already [installed](../../getting-started/install-resoto/index.md) and configured Resoto to [collect your AWS cloud resources](../../reference/configuration/cloudprovider/aws.md).
+This guide assumes that you have already [installed](../../getting-started/install-resoto/index.md) and configured Resoto to [collect your AWS resources](../../how-to-guides/data-sources/collect-aws-resource-data.md).

 ## Directions